Authored by William Herrmann

 Stage I: The first slowdown in business activity causes a reduction in demand for debt.
 This slowdown has historically brought interest rates down (bonds prices move inverse to rates), as equities and commodities continue their downward moves.
 Commodities, a very cycle-sensitive group, are not in high demand, and inflation is typically not a concern.

-Stage II: At the bottom of the recession, traders will anticipate the recovery and start to buy equities; the next bull market begins (to add some perspective, the most recent, and still ongoing started in March of 2009).
+Stage II: At the bottom of the recession, traders will anticipate the recovery and start to buy equities; the next bull market begins.

 However, there are typically few plans yet by businesses for capital expansions, so debt demand is still low, thus keeping interest rates low.
 Rates are also kept low to spur consumer spending.
 Commodities continue to be out of favor, as business activity (in the economic cycle), is at its lowest point.